evaneaston/udm-host-records/README.md

 # DEPRECATED!!!!!
 ___***This was a brief attempt at providing local network DNS resolution.
-But because it's clear that the `hostRecords` are overwritten by Ubiquiti-owned code is a bunch of scenarios, it's clear that this approach to gaining a bit of local DNS control isn't valid.
+But because it's clear that the `hostRecords` are overwritten by Ubiquiti-owned code in a bunch of scenarios that don't seem to warrant it, it's clear that this approach to gaining a bit of local DNS control isn't sustainable.
 Please consider running your own local DNS, such as PiHole instead***___

 # Description